lambdaAgent/cute-js/README.md

-# Functions:
+# List of Functions:
 ### 1.Deep Clone Object
-This function will clone an object, a very simple and fast immutability function.
+* This function will clone an object, a very simple and fast immutability function.
-It works with array too.
-Although it's more efficient to use Array.slice() instead.
+* It works with array too, although it's more efficient to use Array.slice() instead.

 ```
     TypeAnnotation: